Aryan6238/AI-For-Bharat-AWS-Image-Editor/README.md

 - Check that your API has CORS enabled for your domain
 - Verify the API stage is deployed

+## Note

+This project was developed as part of an AWS hands-on workshop.
+The repository contains core logic and sample configuration structure.
+AWS resources are not included, as workshop environments are temporary.

 ## Support
 If you encounter issues, check the browser console for detailed error messages.